spamegg1/spamegg1.github.io/tarski's-world/README.md

 - the chess board as a grid, with blocks (actual data) placed on it
   - receive commands from Controller to add / remove / move blocks in the database
-- the current state: which names are occupied by objects, etc.
+- the current state of objects: which names are occupied by objects, etc.
   - receive commands from Controller to change this state
+- the current state of formula evaluations
+  - receive commands from Controller to update this state when formulas are re-evaluated

 View could include:

 - all the graphically relevant constants (board size, number of rows and columns etc.)
-- the description of blocks (but not the actual data)
-  - things like shape, color, size, etc.
-  - This one is the confusing one.
-Should it be in Model instead?
-    - It could be in either honestly.
-- the description of formula displays
+- how to convert block data to images
+  - get data from Model
+- how to convert formulas to images
-  - receive command from Controller to redraw when formulas are evaluated.
+  - receive command from Controller to redraw when formulas are evaluated
-  - Formula evaluation does not affect data held in Model, only the display.
-- the description of the UI, buttons, etc.
+- how to render the UI, buttons, etc.
-- For each description, also the mechanism to convert data to an image

 Controller could include functionality like: